All of the young people who come to us are individuals. Each different

 We will help those with complex emotional, learning and health needs,

-schizophrenia.
+including epilepsy.
 Guided by the Care Programme Approach, we take time to

 assess each case, planning flexible support that is tailored to each